-Exceedances in emission parameters of CHP and ASP were found to be a result of the occasional low biogas loading at CHP and the incomplete combustion of biogas at ASP.
+Exceedances in emission parameters of CHP were found to be a result of the occasional low biogas loading at the CHPs and unstable performance of CHP 3.
+The exceedances of ASP were found to be result of malfunction of its thermal destructor and the incomplete combustion of biogas at ASP.